 The fact that they come in different widths, (narrow, medium, and wide) guarantees that they will fit any type of foot.
 All of these four styles are also extremely durable, guaranteeing that your child will outgrow the shoes before anything happens to them.

 If you decide to get your child a pair of ballet shoes, please have your child walk around the house in her ballet shoes and make sure that they are comfortable before going to the dance class.
 Is there enough room for the toes to wiggle around?

 We want enough space for the toes to move around the shoe comfortably but not too much space that will compromise your child’s stability.
 If the toes are jammed into the end of the shoe, then you need to go for a bigger size.

 You can now choose the best and better-made ballet shoes for you little girl with ease!

 Does your child already owns a pair of ballet shoes?
-Is there any particular brand that you found that works best for her feet?
-Please share your experiences below so we can all benefit from them!
+Is there any particular brand or style that has worked better for her feet?
+Please share your thoughts below so other parents can benefit from your experiences.